Polymer/old-docs-site/articles/communication.md

-The first (and most {{site.project_title}}ic) way for elements to relay information to one another is to use data binding. {{site.project_title}} implements two-way data binding using [MDV](/platform/mdv.html).
+The first (and most {{site.project_title}}ic) way for elements to relay information to one another is to use data binding. {{site.project_title}} implements two-way data binding.
 Binding to a common property is useful if you're working inside a {{site.project_title}} element and want to "link" elements together via their [published properties](/polymer.html#published-properties).